-WHEN DOES COVERAGE BEGIN?
-FOR YOU AND CURRENT DEPENDENTS FOR A NEW SPOUSE FOR A NEWBORN (NATURAL OR ADOPTED) FOR AN ADOPTED CHILD (NON- NEWBORN) Student Medical Benefit Up to 14 days before the first day of class, if you have arrived on campus and are checked-in with the University 12:01 a.m. on the date of marriage Enrolled from date of birth for 30 days Enrolled from date of placement for 30 days Midyear Enrollment First day of coverage period for the semester in which you enroll
+WHEN DOES FOR YOU AND FOR A NEW FOR A FOR AN COVERAGE SPOUSE CURRENT NEWBORN ADOPTED BEGIN?
+DEPENDENTS (NATURAL OR CHILD (NON-ADOPTED) NEWBORN) Student Medical Up to 14 days before the 12:01 a.m.
+Enrolled from date Enrolled from date of birth for 30 of placement for Benefit first day of class, if you on the date of days\\ 30 days\\ have arrived on campus marriage\ and are checked-in with the University Midyear First day of coverage period for the semester in which you enroll Enrollment